About our infection control measures

 You must bring your own mask to the Concert Hall.

 The mandate does not apply to children aged 12 and younger.

-Feel free to arrive early, and keep a good distance on the way in.
+Feel free to arrive early, and keep at least one meter distance from others on your journey.
 The box office is open two hours before the concerts start.

 The audience sits at a distance from each other, at least one seat in between, in a "chess pattern".
 Also those who come together must sit at a distance to maintain the pattern in relation to the rows in front and behind.

 Markers will be installed to make it easy to practice the one-meter rule.

 Hand sanitizer will be available, and contact surfaces will be thoroughly and frequently cleaned.

 Wardrobes will be closed, outerwear can be placed on seats that are not used.

 There will be no pre-concert talk in Glasshuset before the concert.